jbcpollak/react-depression-screener/README.md

   6. Use of the GitHub issues feature to track progress on the stories
 *  Because I touched on everything, things like robust unit test coverage and fancy UI design were sacrificed.
 *  I used the material-ui React components to dress up the UI a bit.
   *  After using this library I started to see how React could be useful for component reusability
 *  I used a boilerplate template to get started, but it had a lot of bugs that required tweaking.
-*  Getting Karma to from cleaner was a HUGE pain.
-It took probably 1/3 of the time of this project.
+*  Getting Karma to run cleanly was a HUGE pain.
+It took probably 25% of my total development project.
-*  The integration tests work fine locally, but not on CircleCI.
-I decided getting them to work wasn't worth the effort.
+*  The integration (E2E) tests work fine locally, but not on CircleCI.
+I decided getting them working wasn't worth the effort.

 ### Blog posts I read while learning React